 As the both the measured OTA signal will have the same beam pattern quiet zone errors, phase curvature errors also can be expected to be the same for both signals.

-The uncertainty budget descriptions are the same as those in table 6.4.2.3-1 with the addition descriptions in table 6.5.2.3-1.
+The uncertainty budget descriptions are the same as those in clause 9.2.2.3 with the addition descriptions in table 9.5.2.3-1.

-The MU uncertainty assessment is shown in table 6.5.2.4-1, zero values have been omitted in the table for the sake of space, but still be considered as part of the budget.
+The MU uncertainty assessment is shown in table 9.5.2.3-1, zero values have been omitted in the table for the sake of space, but still be considered as part of the budget.